morisawausa/ProofingTool/README.md

  However, in cases of multi-axes variable font, you may have duplicate `Style Name` entries across instances to support style-linked static font & VF exports from the same Glyphs file.
 In this case, the exports list will concatenate the default values in `Typographic Family Names` and `Typographic Style Names` (if specified, falling back to the `Style Name`.)

-This means that the proof templates will be setup with a specific family name, such as “Dispatch 2 Compressed ExtraLight” and won’t work for other typefaces.
+This means that the proof templates may be setup with a specific family name, such as “Dispatch 2 Compressed ExtraLight” and won’t work for other typefaces.
 If re-using the template for another typeface, I recommend editing the template file in a text-editor to find-and-replace the Typographic Family Name.
-(We may be able to better extract style names by using more complex processing of those fields, but setting up the names in the Glyphs panel for production export can be tricky business, so let us know if you have any recommendations here.)
+(We may be able to better extract style names by using more complex processing of those fields, but setting up the names in the Glyphs panel for production export can be tricky business, so let me know if you have any recommendations here.)

 *If there are duplicate `Style Name` entries but no `Typographic Family/Syle Names` entries, there will be missing instances in the dropdown field selection.*

 ## Using the Tool

-### 1. Load / Select a Template
+### 1. Load / Select a Template, or skip to step 2

-- In order to proof the typeface, you must first select a proofing template or create a new one.
+- In order to proof the typeface, first select a proofing template or create a new one.
 The window will load any previously-loaded templates in the window.
 You can load additional template files or remove them from the view with the `+` / `-` buttons.
-More on the [templates] below.

 - If there are no previously-loaded templates, it will load the demo template file, which outputs the basic Latin alphabet in the Regular style at 48pts — so if you do not have a `Regular`, you won’t see anything in the proofing window.

 ### 2. Create / edit the template as needed.

 - To create a new template or adjust an existing template, click on the `Edit` tab.
-See [Creating and Editing Templates]()
+See Creating and Editing Templates using this [tool UI](#creating-and-editing-proof-templates-ui-option) as well as the [json template syntax](#creating-and-editing-proof-templates-text-editor-option)

 ### 3. Click the `❇️  Proof` button.
 This will apply the template with any additional edits.